 - Get a Comprehensive Social Media Strategy Guide

 So, Why Instagram?

-Instagram is the fastest growing social media platform and out of its over one billion users, almost half of them use the platform at least once per day.
+Instagram is the fastest growing social media platform.
+It already has more than two billion users.
 Put simply, if your church is not using Instagram effectively, you're missing out on a huge audience.

 Like other social media marketing platforms, your church Instagram will help build connections with existing and new church members outside the confines of your regular services.
 Instagram's emphasis on visual media is an ideal space for you to showcase the culture and life of your church online.

 Even better, if you're looking to reach a younger audience, having a clear church Instagram strategy is the way to go.
 59% of Instagram's users are under the age of 30 and if that doesn't convince you, here are some stats that vouch for the success of marketing with Instagram:

 - 90% of all users follow at least one business account.